Cai391/Explosion-detection-software/README.md

 # Explosion-detection-software
-Although it is the third year since the outbreak of the Russia-Ukraine war,I still want to code a software to detect some expolsions since it's begining.
+Although it is the third year since the outbreak of the Russia-Ukraine war,I still want to code a software to detect some expolsions from it's begining.
 I also want to improve my ability in coding.Hope its not too late.